VikramAditya33/TransLucid-AI/README.md

 ## Troubleshooting

+### Setup Issues
+- **"Load unpacked" button not visible**: Make sure Developer mode is enabled (toggle in top right of chrome://extensions/)
+- **Extension not loading**: Ensure you selected the correct folder containing manifest.json
+- **Extension disappears after restart**: This is normal for unpacked extensions - just reload it from chrome://extensions/
+- **Permission errors**: Make sure you have the latest version of Chrome

+### Usage Issues
 - **"Please set your Gemini API key"**: Click the extension icon and enter your API key
 - **Translation fails**: Check your internet connection and verify your API key is valid
 - **Tooltip doesn't appear**: Ensure you've selected text and the page has fully loaded
+- **Chat not working**: Make sure your API key is valid and you have internet connection
+- **Context menu not showing**: Try refreshing the page and selecting text again

 ## Development